wesleycasebeer/DBL/README.md

 }
 ```
 ### Command Block
-The command block looks similar to the initialization block, but with the keyword "commands" instead of "init", like this:
+The command block looks similar to the initialization block, but with the keyword "commands" instead of "init".
 ```
 commands:
 {